BCLibraries/burns-exhibits/content/andrews-first-exhibit/third-style.md

 of EML designed by Eric Ravilious.
 The Burke title still possesses its dust jacket and was owned by the Irish historian T.W.
 Moody.
 It comes from the Irish Collection
 {{% /largefigure %}}

+{{% largefigure src="../Tom-Sawyer-and-Huckleberry-Finn-PS1306.A11943-GREENE'S-LIBRARY-B609385.jpg" headline="Venenatis Euismod Tristique" size="large" %}}

+**Paste-down**

+This 1943 edition of *Tom Sawyer & Huckleberry Finn* shows the second style of paste-downs.
+It is a repeating pattern also designed by Eric Ravilious.
+This volume comes from
+Graham Greene's Library.
+{{% /largefigure %}}